MarkStringerComedy/MarkStringerComedy.github.io/index.md

 People must get actually killed while playing cluedo so often the forensics guys get bored of seeing it.

 "Yes, he's been superficially beaten about the head with the box.
 And then his head has been slammed repeatedly into the board - that's why the little candlestick and the revolver are embedded in his forhead.
-And as a simultaneous demonstration of overkill and futility he's been stabbed 43 times in the neck with a tiny, tiny, revolver."
+And as a simultaneous demonstration of overkill and futility he's been stabbed 43 times in the neck with a tiny, tiny, dagger."

 ### Tuesday January 29th